And this is your rigorously vetted refugee guest host, Mark Stein.

 It's a great deal.

-But uh ISIS wants you to gift responsibly.
+But ISIS wants you to gift responsibly.

 So remember, a nine-year-old sex slave isn't just for Christmas.

-She's supposed to last until groundhog day at least.
+She's supposed to last until Groundhog Day, at least.

 The Iraqi military, they've also got some great Black Friday bargains.

-And by the way, if you're one of the few nations in the world that is not a member of President Obama's famous 65 Nation coalition, uh if you enroll today, uh he'll enroll the country next door to you automatically at no extra charge, and he'll send you completely free your membership kit, including an uh actual bumper sticker saying proud to be a member of the world's all-time largest coalition.
+And by the way, if you're one of the few nations in the world that is not a member of President Obama's famous 65 Nation Coalition, if you enroll today, he'll enroll the country next door to you automatically at no extra charge.

-He's also offering a great deal today.
+He's also offering a great deal today, Black Friday deals on hashtags.

-You know how it is, every time uh something bad happens somewhere, and the U.S. government issues a picture of uh Gen Sackey at the State Department holding up a piece of cardboard saying hashtag united for Ukraine, and it's great, but then uh, you know, a couple of weeks later, something bad happens somewhere else, and they have to issue a new hashtag saying hashtag united for Paris.
+Every time something bad happens somewhere and the U.S. government issues a picture of Jen Sackey at the State Department holding up a piece of cardboard saying hashtag United for Ukraine.

-And it and uh it's great.
+And it's great.

-It's you don't need it's the only hashtag you'll ever need.
+It's the only hashtag you'll ever need.

 It's the one-stop shop for all your hashtag needs.

-It's just one great.
+It's just one great day.

 You don't have to worry about updating your hashtag the next time something sad happens.